WHAT DO WE DO?

 Today, Escuelika is part of CONAFE (National Council for the Promotion of Education, in Spanish) and has 4 teachers who provide education for kindergarten, preschool, elementary and high school students.

-From 22 different countries.
-More than 20 different languages and indigenous languages.
+Inhabitants come 22 different countries.
+More than 20 different languages (including indigenous languages) are spoken.

-70% of the migrants at the shelter are girls, boys, adolescents and women, people with a high level of vulnerability.
+70% of the people at the shelter are girls, boys, adolescents and women, people with a high level of vulnerability.

-1,287 migrant girls, boys and adolescents have received official education.
+1,287 girls, boys and adolescents have received official education.